harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 This error message indicates that there is already a running execution with the same resource key as the current execution that is queued.
 More on resource constraints can be referenced [here](https://developer.harness.io/docs/continuous-delivery/manage-deployments/deployment-resource-constraints/#resource-constraints-summary)

-### Why one cannot configure multiple manifests in non-helm environment ?
+### Why one cannot configure multiple manifests in non-helm environment?

 At present, we only support Helm K8s and Helm deployments ( not charts as they are treated as artifacts) with multiple manifest services because , allowing for all swimlanes can cause a mega service that can deploy multiple applications and can cause problem in management of the same.